 This task force will monitor the State's agriculture industry.
 The NC Department of Agriculture and Consumer Services is the lead agency and, in conjunction with the DMAC, is responsible for activating this task force.
-Members of this task force also include (but not limited to) the US Department of Agriculture State Emergency Board, Small Business Administration, North Carolina Forest Service, Division of Water Resources, and North Carolina Cooperative Extension Service.
-The response actions of the Agriculture Drought Task Force include:
+Members of this task force also include (but are not limited to) the US Department of Agriculture State Emergency Board, Small Business Administration, North Carolina Forest Service, Division of Water Resources, and North Carolina Cooperative Extension Service.

+Agriculture Task Force Response Actions:

 - a.
 Review and update guidelines and procedures for drought response. - b.
-Assess current and potential agricultural drought severity.
+Assess current and potential agricultural drought severity. - c.

-- c.
 Evaluate impact data.
 Assessments will detail crop and livestock loss, soil erosion, and insect/pest problems. - d.
-Develop action plan for drought response with ESF-11 partners. - e.
+Develop action plans for drought response with ESF-11 partners. - e.
 Identify potential sources for drought assistance. - f.
 Recommend SERT response levels and activities. - g.
 Prepare agricultural assessment reports for the DMAC and the SERT. - h.
-Formulate guidance, recommendations, and information through approved channels to SERT partners, industry leaders, and agriculture producers. - i.
-Maintain supporting data and records of activities.
+Formulate guidance, recommendations, and information through approved channels to SERT partners, industry leaders, and agriculture producers. - Maintain supporting data and records of activities.